1. Ladder rules

 In case a player does not wish to play the match (forfeit), please notify the admin team by opening a protest.

 Both players are responsible for entering the correct result on the match page.
 Therefore both players have to take a screenshot at the end of the game, where the final result is clearly visible .
 This must be subsequently uploaded on the match page on the ESL website.
 If you have a problem or conflict regarding your match, please open a protest.
-Here is an example of a valid screenshot:

 1.4 Fake Result